mikebenfield/euphrates/attalus_cli/README.md

 cargo run --release -- rom --rom PATH_TO_ROM --savedirectory PATH_TO_DIRECTORY
 ```

 Gameplay: Keys WASD are directions.
-F and G are up/down.
-Space is reset.
-Z saves
+F and G are controller buttons..
+Space is
-your state, in whatever directory you've specified.
-R begins recording gameplay,
+reset.
+Z saves your state, in whatever directory you've specified.
+R begins
-and Shift+R stops recording and saves the recorded gameplay.
+recording gameplay, and Shift+R stops recording and saves the recorded gameplay.

 To restore state: